docker-mailserver/docker-mailserver/docs/content/config/environment.md

 Note that only the log inside the container is affected.
 The full log output is still available via `docker logs mailserver` (_or your respective container name_).
-If you want to control logrotation for the docker generated logfile see: [Docker Logging Drivers](https://docs.docker.com/config/containers/logging/configure/).
+If you want to control logrotation for the docker generated logfile, see: [Docker Logging Drivers](https://docs.docker.com/config/containers/logging/configure/).

 Also note that by default the logs are lost when the container is recycled.
 To keep the logs, mount a volume.